From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 Sure, it is nice to see the number of followers tick up, and you may enjoy bragging rights over their competitors.
 But your social standing will not impact your profits in the long run unless you do something.

-And that is where Facebook Retargeting comes in.
+And that is where Facebook Retargeting ads comes in.

-When you are personally managing your Facebook Ads, you may have an idea of who your customers are based on their profiles.
+When you are personally managing your Facebook advertising/Facebook retargeting ad, you may have an idea of who your customers are based on their profiles.
 But do you know the reason why they visited your website or Facebook page?

 You might say because they are paying customers.